revolutionpropertymaintenance/tokengen2/README.md

 - **Auto-Refresh**: Data updates automatically every 15-30 seconds
 - **Status Tracking**: Real-time status based on actual blockchain state

+### 5. Manage Your Tokens

+1. **Access the Management Dashboard** via "My Tokens" or after deployment
+2. **Connect your wallet** (must be the contract owner for full access)
+3. Select the token to manage
+4. Access feature-specific controls:
+   - Mint new tokens to any address (owner only)
+   - Burn tokens from your connected wallet
+   - Adjust transfer fee rates and recipient addresses
+   - Manage holder redistribution settings
+   - Create and monitor vesting schedules
+   - View contract verification status
+5. All changes are executed as real blockchain transactions
+6. Non-owners can view token information in read-only mode

 ## Deployment Architecture

 ### Hardhat-Based Deployment (Production)